What is Christian Spiritual Formation?

-What does it look like to grow in your faith as a student at Malone?
+What does it look like to grow in your Christian faith as a Malone student?

-At Malone, all faculty and staff members are dedicated to the spiritual well-being of students, but it is the primary focus of one office in particular: the Office of Spiritual Formation.
+At Malone, all faculty and staff members are dedicated to the spiritual well-being of students, but it is the primary focus of the Office of Spiritual Formation.

 The OSF is on the 2nd floor of the Randall Campus Center (Barn).
 We help students to process everyday life and Christian faith through conversation or mentoring.
 We also create spaces of worship and learning for students to grow in their relationship with God and others.

 “Linda has been working with Malone students since the 90's.
 She holds a Doctor of Ministry degree from Gordon-Conwell Theological Seminary and is an ordained pastor with the Presbyterian Church (USA).
 The job she loves most is being mom to her two young adult kids.
 On campus, Linda likes to teach, mentor students, and lead small groups.
 She's an introvert posing as an extrovert and an Enneagram 1w2.
 Give her some free time and she'll most likely kayak, read, watch movies, or hang out with her dog Kona.”